Region 1: EPA New England

 In 1995 EPA created the Biopesticides and Pollution Prevention Division (BPPD) to encourage use of less risky alternatives to conventional pesticides and pest control methods.
 BPPD has supported these goals by promoting Integrated Pest Management, registering biological pesticides and by implementing the reduce use/risk initiative.

 IPM is an important non-regulatory part of the Pesticide Program in Region 1.
 The Region 1 Program has developed outreach materials, provided education, and managed Pesticide Environmental Stewardship Program (PESP) Grants and Strategic Agricultural Initiative (SAI) Grants.
 Our regional activities strive to balance agricultural and non-agricultural pesticide use.
 Due to regional demographics, we focus on homeowner and urban IPM use; concentrating much of our efforts on consumer use of pesticides for household and lawn care pest control.
-Among the outreach activities in this area is the production and distribution of two brochures, "Pesticides in Your Home" (PDF) (10 pp, 553K) (targets household pesticide use) and "Pesticides in Your Garden" (PDF) (8 pp, 541K) (targets lawn care pesticide use).
+Among the outreach activities in this area is the production and distribution of two brochures, "Pesticides in Your Home" (PDF) (10 pp, 207 K, about PDF) (targets household pesticide use) and "Pesticides in Your Garden" (PDF) (8 pp, 140 K, about PDF) (targets lawn care pesticide use).

 If you are interested in our work with the agricultural community, please visit the Region 1 Agriculture page.